 "Conflicts" are a part of life.
 In Co-Living, we not only share spaces, but we share valuable time with roommates.
 When we spend time, there are moments to cherish, there are conflicts too.

 You could be living in a flat in Pune.
 You could be living in a Noida, our could be sharing a room with someone from Jaipur.
-You could even have another Hitler or Alon Musk as your roommate.
+You could even have another Hitler, Alon Musk or hearted Salman Khan as your roommate.
 You will still bound to have difference of opinions.
 Conflicts are bound to happen where people meet and share time together.

 A great Indian Saint once said that you have to be at the most peaceful lake, when conflict happens, awake the Gandhi inside you to pacify your room mate and settle the conflict in the most lenient and peaceful manner.
 Here we present you few handy tips for dealing with the conflicts with your roommates, so that your stay is as calm as an ocean.

 The roommate agreement, is not like any other 50 pager agreement, but a small piece of paper, highlighting some ground rules.
 Highlighting key principles Guests, Cleaning, Social, Music, Noise,Late night are some of the key areas concluded in the handshaking.
 Basically, you won’t have the trouble of your roommate playing loud music or your roommate coming late nights, or your roommates have frequent guests, because you both agreed in principle over it.

 if you don’t know where to start, Think of the first meeting.
 Whenever you have a disagreement, bring the agreement on.
 You can also have it pasted on the wall of the room, where it goes prominence to both the room mates.
 When you sign the agreement, have a consensus, you should both hold up your end.
 Make explicit and clear expectations, highlighted key points and conclusions.